ItsKris1/E-commerce-store/README.md

 # Brief Introduction
 I gave my best to develop an e-commerce store, what would fit standards.
 I focused on back and front-end equally.
-Before the project I had a really small experience with front-end development compared to back-end.
+Before the project I had really small knowledge of front-end development compared to back-end.
 I tried to implement the CRUD(create, read, update, delete) feature everywhere where it would be reasonable.
+Thats all I got to say.
+Enjoy!

 # Instructions to run the project with Django
 1. Download the ZIP file and extract it